 Three die on Atlantic cruise ship from suspected hantavirus outbreak: WHO

+The outbreak occurred on the MV Hondius, which was sailing from Argentina to Cape Verde.

-PRAIA, Cape Verde: Three people have died on a cruise ship in the Atlantic, the World Health Organization (WHO) said on Sunday (May 3), one a confirmed case of hantavirus - an illness usually transmitted to humans from rodents.
+PRAIA, Cape Verde: A suspected outbreak of the rare hantavirus infection on a cruise ship in the Atlantic Ocean has killed three people and sickened at least three others, the World Health Organization (WHO) said on Sunday (May 3).

 The outbreak occurred on the MV Hondius, travelling from Ushuaia in Argentina to Cape Verde.